manuelparcon/CryptoTracker/README.md

 * **Data Persistence:** Use of CoreData to persist API and user data and FileManager to persist images.
 * **Scalable Architecture:** Applied MVVM and service layers to handle data, resulting in ViewModels that may easily be testable and Views that remain simple and focused on UI logic.
 * **Custom UI Development:** Developed custom SwiftUI views (e.g. custom tab bar, reusable card components).
+* **Migrating to Observation:** Refactored code from ObservableObject to Observation.
 * **Performance Optimization:** Use of LazyHStack, LazyGrid, and a custom NavigationLink for lazy loading.

 ## References/Attributions